 Apart from being a great place to socialise, and meet people outside your department, through a range of activities, the Middle Common Room (both a place and a term meaning all the graduate students in College) also organises research based activities (and a conference) for mutual assistance and encouragement of graduates in College.
 They also provide a useful glossary of terms you might hear used in Oxford.
 See that and the details of the MCR here.

 Who do I see about funding/money/bank issues?

 Please see the Accounts Office in Room South 10 in St Hilda’s College.
 To find out how to open a bank account see this guide.

 How do I get advice regarding a disability or special arrangements for examinations?

 Students may disclose a mental or physical disability at any stage of their time at Oxford, but we urge you to do so as soon as possible so that we can help you to get the support you need.
 The usual procedure is for students to disclose their disability to the University’s Disability Advisory Service.
 This service then arranges any necessary assessments, and informs the student's college.
 Each college also has a Lead Disability Contact, and it is helpful if you make contact with this person as well.
 At St Hilda's this is Dr Lorna Smith, the Disability Fellow.
-Mrs Suzie Hancock, the Academic Registrar, is the Disability Coordinator at the College.
+Ms Rebekah Unwin, the Academic Registrar, is the Disability Coordinator at the College.
 The College can write to the Proctors to request any adjustments that you may need for your examinations (or arrange these for College Collections) - contact the Academic Office.
 Further information is available in Sections B.2.3 and D.1 of the Student Handbook.

 How do I find out where things are in Oxford?